 Bet You Didn’t Know These NYC Attractions Were Green

-New York City aims to reduce its carbon emissions 80 percent by 2050, and you can see those efforts throughout the five boroughs.
+New York City aims to eliminate its net greenhouse gas emissions by 2050, and you can see those efforts throughout the five boroughs.
 Some of the City’s most popular sights showcase innovative efforts to protect the planet: there’s a park suspended above city streets; a sea of solar panels on a museum exterior; and a geothermal system that warms and cools historic St. Patrick’s Cathedral.
 For more on these and other green attractions, view our gallery.